musicvote/spotifyTest/README.md

 6. If you navigate to the URL you should see some UI already :) [We already have some connection code to get you started]
 7. Check out the starting seed file in `seed.js` - you can run it by executing `npm run seed`

-## Details

-### The Premise

-You are the CTO of the Margaret Hamilton Interplanetary Academy of JavaScript.
-Create a RESTful web platform that allows you to manage your students and campuses.
-Before getting started, please carefully review the expectations as outlined below.

 ### The tools

 For this project, you must use Express to handle HTTP requests and Sequelize to interface with your database.
 Likewise, you must use React, Redux and React-Redux on the front-end.
 This means that all important state (i.e. students and campuses) must be managed by the Redux store (unimportant state, like form data, may be managed by stateful React components).
 Components that display student/campus data should therefore be connected to the Redux store.
 If you perform side-effects (like AJAX requests), you should encapsulate them in thunks.